Nanssss/nextcloud-on-docker/README.md

 > [!IMPORTANT]
 > **Replace `to_fill` fields in `nextcloud/*.env`, `nginx_conf/certbot_base.conf`, `nginx_conf/certbot_base.conf`, and `docker-compose.yml` (redis part at the bottom) with the right informations (see [introduction](#nextcloud-on-docker)).**

+> [!IMPORTANT]
+> Before the first boot of your containers, please **check the *mariadb* version compatibility with the Nextcloud version you are using**, and specify it in the `docker-compose.yml` file.

 > [!NOTE]
 > The environment file is only used at first run of the image, so if you want to do latter modifications, you need to directly edit the config.php file (mounted on the host).